Patti LuPone: Artistry and reputation

 The media has described LuPone as a polarizing entertainer, equally praised and criticized for her talent and unfiltered opinions.
 McNulty observed that critics have alternated between pigeonholing her into specific genres or underappreciating her vibrancy.
 She has been labeled a diva for much of her career, which journalists attribute to both her talent and high standards, and perceived demanding temperament on and off-stage.
 Ruhlmann said her reported "cold, dark" persona allowed her to excel playing "the kinds of anti-heroines who peopled the musicals of the later decades of the 20th century".
 LuPone has been described by some as difficult to work with, a reputation she attributes to sexism and the way assertive women are often perceived in the industry.
 Theatre critic Ben Brantley reported that the fallout from Sunset Boulevard damaged LuPone's public image and relegated her Broadway appearances to one-woman and non-musical shows, until she returned to musical theater in the early 2000s.
 Meanwhile, her Evita co-star Mandy Patinkin defended her as a sensitive performer who "can't let certain feelings go, which is a burden and a blessing.
 She fights through it all and gives everything, until there's nothing left in her".
 Her fanbase has been nicknamed "LuPonistas", and she has often been hired to play exaggerated versions of herself in television and film, representing "the symbol of Broadway musical theater", according to Time Out's Adam Feldman.

 LuPone is known for her candid and outspoken nature, a trait she attributes to her upbringing.
 She has stated that her forthrightness has occasionally led to professional setbacks, beginning with her time promoting Evita.
 Her unfiltered remarks and actions have often made headlines, including instances of going off-script during performances.
 A vocal critic of the commercialization of Broadway, LuPone has likened its current state to Las Vegas, arguing that shows should have limited runs to allow space for fresh, innovative productions.
 She has also expressed a disdain for red carpet events, noting that her tendency to "speak [her] truth" can be at odds with the expected decorum of such occasions.
 Additionally, LuPone has been outspoken about theater etiquette, frequently voicing concerns over disruptive behavior by some audience members.
-She is widely regarded as a gay icon, which LuPone attributes to fans recognizing that she has "had to fight, like the LGBTQ community has had to fight for identity.
-For a simple way to live.
-For acceptance".